 It is nearly impossible to know if these diseases are developing in your eyes without a comprehensive eye exam.
 Symptoms only start to show in the late stages of the diseases.
 By that time it is too late to reverse the effects of the disease.
 You have to learn how to cope with your poor eyesight.

 On the other hand, if a disease like glaucoma or AMD is detected in the early stages through a routine eye exam, you and your doctor can begin taking the right steps towards stalling and preventing the disease from progressing.

 When you go for an eye exam what you’re really doing is working towards preserving your eyesight.
 Young adults and older adults alike need eye exams to keep their eyes working properly.

 Otherwise, you risk losing that vision.
 Even something that seems harmless like blurred vision can severely diminish your quality of life.
-Imagine not being able to read or drive without glasses all of a sudden and for the rest of your life because you couldn’t take one hour to go to the eye doctor.
+Imagine not being able to read or drive without glasses for the rest of your life, all because you couldn’t take one hour to go to the eye doctor!

 When Should You See Your Eye Doctor?